-There isn't any secret here: while bagels and crossaints are breakfast classics, there are few foods more calorie intensive.
-As such, simply switching out those breads for the multi-grain English muffin again is a smart move.
-Then we just pull the old beef-to-turkey move, low-fat cheddar, and use scrambled egg whites instead of eggs.
-It shouldn't take any more time than your usual bacon, egg and cheese.
+There isn't any secret here: While bagels and croissants are breakfast classics, there are few foods more full of calories.
+As such, simply switching out those breads for a multi-grain English muffin again is a smart move.
+Then we just pull the old beef-to-turkey move, low-fat cheddar, and use scrambled egg whites instead of whole eggs.
+It shouldn't take any more time than your usual bacon, egg, and cheese.

 Bacon, Egg, and Cheese on a Bagel: Approximately 440 calories

 Turkey Bacon, Egg Whites, and Cheese on an English Muffin: Approximately 235 calories